A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: Model Description

 To avoid the 51\% attack, we assume that the computing power of the honest mining pool is more than half of the total computing power of the blockchain, that is, the honest miners are in the majority while the dishonest miners are in the minority.
 Note that the honest mining pool follows the two-block leading competitive criterion, while the dishonest mining pool follows the selfish mining attack strategy, which is a modification of the two-block leading competitive criterion through using the block-detained probability sequence $\left\{ p_{k}:k=2,3,4,\ldots\right\} $.
 See Figure 2 for an intuitive understanding.

-In the blockchain selfish mining, the honest and dishonest mining pools have a fierce competition on finding the nonce (i.e., solving the cryptographic puzzle to give the nonce) to generate the blocks, and they publish the blocks to make two block branches forked at a common tree root (parent block).
+In the blockchain selfish mining, the honest and dishonest mining pools compete fiercely in finding the nonce (i.e., solving the cryptographic puzzle to give the nonce) to generate the blocks, and they publish the blocks to make two block branches forked at a common tree root (parent block).
 For the two honest and dishonest mining pools under the two-block leading competitive criterion, by observing the two block branches forked at the common tree root, we define\textit{ the main chain }as the longer block branch; while another shorter block branch is called \textit{the chain of orphan blocks}.

 In the blockchain, every external transaction first needs to be checked by paying a certain handling expense (called the transaction fee), and it is sent to the transaction pool.
 Then some transactions are randomly taken from the transaction pool to generate a block, e.g., see Li et al. \cite{Li:2018, Li:2019} for an intuitive interpretation.
 On the other hand, the transactions of an orphan block are returned to the transaction pool but no additional transaction fee is required again.
 For convenience of our analysis, we assume that the transaction pool always has a large enough capacity.